mathe00/obsidian-plugin-python-bridge/README.md

     - Since the plugin has **not yet been submitted** to the Obsidian community plugins directory, you will need to enable it manually in **Settings** > **Community plugins**.
     - **Set up the script path & port**:
       In the plugin settings, configure the **path to the folder** where your Python scripts will be located and ensure the **HTTP Port** is set correctly (default is `27123`).
+      **Note on Multiple Vaults:** If you use this plugin in multiple Obsidian vaults simultaneously, you **must** configure a **unique HTTP Port** for each vault in its respective plugin settings to avoid conflicts.
+Your Python scripts will then need to target the correct port for the intended vault (either by setting the `OBSIDIAN_HTTP_PORT` environment variable or by passing the `http_port` argument when creating the `ObsidianPluginDevPythonToJS` instance).
     - **Download the Python library** `ObsidianPluginDevPythonToJS.py`:
       To use pre-made functions and avoid rewriting complex communication code, **download the `ObsidianPluginDevPythonToJS.py` file** from this repository and place it in **the same directory as your Python scripts** (or another directory included in your Python path).
     - **Install Python Dependency**: Your Python scripts using this library now require the `requests` package.
 Install it using pip: